timonoko/Nokolisp_On_Nokia_phone/README.md

 This replaces all operating systems (Geos, MSDOS) in Nokia 9110 communicator.

-Nokolisp is running alone using BIOS-calls alone.
+Nokolisp is running alone using direct BIOS-calls.

 This was done in emergency in backcountry, because bloody MSDOS-file was corrupted.

+Contains much strangeness, like the adjusting processor clock intelligently.